RhetTbull/osxmetadata/README.md

 ## Supported operating systems

 Only works on MacOS.
-Requires Python 3.8+.
-Tested on macOS 10.15.7 (Catalina); should work on all versions of macOS 10.15 and later.
+Tested on macOS 13.5.1 (Ventura); should work on all versions of macOS 10.15 and later.
+Supported on Python 3.10+.

 ## Installation instructions